 MEETING TIMES: This course is semi-synchronous.
-Deadlines are set for completion of module sets, discussion assignments, and review tests, but they may be completed in advance of the recommended schedule.
+Deadlines are set for completion of module sets, discussion team assignments, and review tests, but they may be completed in advance of the recommended schedule.

-TEXTS: There is no required text for the online version of this course.
+TEXTS: There is no required text for this online course.
 All course readings and other content are included within the course modules.

 INSTRUCTOR: Dr. Brantlee Spakes Richter

 OFFICE: 2519 Fifield Hall

-ONLINE OFFICE HOURS: Live-chat arranged by appointment
+ONLINE OFFICE HOURS: Video conferences arranged by appointment

 PHONE: 352-273-2014

 EMAIL: Please use the email system within Canvas